 Geography: AS and A Level Teaching Materials

 We are developing a number of lesson plans and teaching materials to meet the requirements of the new AS/A level Geography.
 The materials are drawn from both historic and contemporary sources.
 The archival sources can be accessed on this website on the SAVINEAU REPORT page.
-Contemporary sources are accessible on global open access platforms.
+Contemporary sources are accessible on global open access platforms and on our website.

 Resources: current research project in Area Studies

 “Francophone Africa and the Equality Challenge: is the literate world still a man’s world?”
 Principal investigator: Prof C H Griffiths, Chair of Area Studies and Professor of French, University of Chester, supported by the Global Challenges Research Fund of the UK.